-Iran protesters demand ‘freedom’ for women at World Cup clash with England

-Growing protests against the Iranian regime’s hardline clerical rule have spread to Qatar, with demonstrators demanding “freedom” for women as Iran and England play their opening match in the Fifa World Cup.

-Demonstrators were pictured in the stands at Doha’s Khalifa Stadium on Monday, holding banners and wearing T-shirts reading “women, life, freedom”.
+Iran team refuse to sing national anthem ahead of England game in anti-regime protest

+In the violent protests which have followed across Iran, some 400 protesters have been killed and 16,800 others arrested in a crackdown by Iran’s security forces.

+The team had been seen by some Iranians as a pro-regime team after meeting Iran’s President Ebrahim Raisi.
+However, Iran manager Carlos Queiroz had said his players were “free to protest”, after the match against England.

-The placards bore the colours of the Iranian flag, with at least one rendered to appear drenched in blood – echoing the death of Mahsa Amini while in the custody of morality police and the brutal repression of the protests that have since swept the nation in response.
+Fans carried placards bore the colours of the Iranian flag, with at least one rendered to appear drenched in blood – echoing the death of Mahsa Amini and others at the hands of police.

-One woman demonstrating at the football match in Qatar appeared to be holding a banner featuring the faces of young people killed in the demonstrations – which pose perhaps the greatest threat to the Iranian regime since the Islamic Revolution of 1979.
+One woman demonstrating at the football match in Qatar appeared to be holding a banner featuring the faces of young people killed in the demonstrations.

+On Sunday, Iranian captain Ehsan Hajsafi became the first on the team to speak publicly in support of the protests, saying that demonstrators “should know that we are with them” and “sympathise with them regarding the conditions” in Iran.

-The protests came as England and Wales capitulated to Fifa in dropping plans to wear rainbow-coloured OneLove armbands in support of the LGBT+ community, over fears that captains Harry Kane and Gareth Bale could be booked for wearing them.
+It came as, hours prior to their opening match, England and Wales capitulated to Fifa in dropping plans to wear rainbow-coloured OneLove armbands in support of the LGBT+ community, over fears that captains Harry Kane and Gareth Bale could be booked for wearing them.

 The spotlight on the human cost of Qatar’s hosting of the tournament has only increased in recent weeks, with Doha’s discrimination against LGBT+ people and the deaths of migrant workers involved in building facilities for the event casting a long shadow over the sport itself.